 Welcome to the African American Student Program Coordinator resource office!
 On this website, you will find information about African American Student Program services at Lane Community College.
 This service is reflective of Lane's current Diversity Plan, Vision, Mission, Core Values, and Strategic Plans for the College.
-The African American Student Program Coordinator is located in the Multi-Cultural Center, Division of Student Life & Leadership Development, in Building 1, Room 210.

 - Advise students of color in academic, financial, leadership and cultural affairs

 - Assist in the recruitment, retention and academic success of students of color

 - Assist students/parents in completing and understanding financial aid and scholarship options

 - Assist students with planning and implementing relevant programs and activities on campus and in the community